DijendraKyada/NYC-Taxi-Analysis/README.md

 >![Average number of passenger by hours](/Images/Avg_Hour_Passengers.png)

 Result:
 > __From the chat we can see that in this data set hour 6th is most likely to have less passenger in a taxi than at hour 00 or 23rd.
-We can also see that people mostly commute through taxi between 21th and 03rd hour of the day/night and least between 5th and 9th__
+We can also see that people mostly commute through taxi between 21th and 03rd hours of the day/night and least between 5th and 9th hours of the day.__